 - Have the Courage to Take Action even if you Start Small

-Another way to avoid the mañana habit is to have the courage of taking even the smallest steps.
+Another way to avoid the mañana habit is to have the courage to take even the smallest steps.
 For example, on your to-do list, you can write down just 2 tasks on it.
 Then do whatever it takes to accomplish them within the day.
 The thought of getting them done can help increase your self-esteem.
 It can also build momentum.
 Perhaps in the coming days, you will get inspired to write 3 tasks or 4 tasks and still be able to accomplish them.

 - Do Meditation to Promote Self-Awareness